AntonioDG30/MovieMate-IA/README.md

 3. **Undeploy data.rar in data folder:**

-    - you will need to have four .CSV files in your folder.
+    - You will need to have four .CSV files in your folder.

 4. **Build and Deploy:**